khoda81/transformers-presentation/slides.md

 <span v-click class="rounded-lg m-0.5 pl-0.5 pr-0.5" style="background-color: rgba(107, 64, 216, 0.7)">!</span>
 <div v-click>

-- Transformer based language modeling are all about predicting the next token
+- Language modeling is all about predicting the next token
 - Turns out just predicting the next token is general enough for lots of tasks
   - The model needs to know programming to predict a code token
   - It needs to have general knowledge of the world in case it needs to predict a capital name